 The City of Bellevue is working in partnership with state and local agencies to monitor developments related to the Coronavirus Disease 2019 (COVID-19) and to ensure the health and safety of our community.

 In her proclomation, the Governor has issued a state of public health disaster emergency.
-At this time, there are no confirmed cases in Jackson County but there are now 614 cases in Iowa (as of 04/02/2020).
-Public gatherings of 10 or more are prohibited and social distancing is encouraged to stop or slow the spread of the virus.
+At this time, there are 160 confirmed cases in Jackson County and there are now 50,135 cases in Iowa (as of 08/13/2020).
+Social distancing is encouraged to stop or slow the spread of the virus.
+Mayor Michels is recommending that all individuals wear a mask while out in public.

-The state of disaster in place until at least April 16.
+The state of disaster is in place until at least August 23, 2020.

 Click or tap here to read the full proclamation.